ssmirr/appdev-chapters/continuous-delivery.md

 }
 ```

-A real one would likely include add-ons (like Scheduler or Redis), a worker dyno, environment variables, etc. [Read more about `app.json` at the official docs.](https://devcenter.heroku.com/articles/github-integration-review-apps#configuration){:target="_blank"}
+A real one would likely include add-ons, a worker dyno, environment variables, etc. [Read more about `app.json` at the official docs.](https://devcenter.heroku.com/articles/github-integration-review-apps#configuration){:target="_blank"}

 ---